-National Strategic Plan for Elimination of Malaria (2017-2022) was launched by the Union Minister for Health and Family Welfare.
-India has set its goal to totally eliminate Malaria by 2027 three years ahead of 2024 which is the global deadline for elimination of Malaria.
-The National Strategic Plan has formulated year wise elimination targets in various parts of the country.
-It is designed on the basis of National Framework for Malaria Elimination (NFME) 2016 formulated with the support of World Health Organization’s Global Technical Strategy for Malaria (2016-2030).
+National Strategic Plan (NSP) for Elimination of Malaria (2017-2022) was launched by the Union Minister for Health and Family Welfare.
+India has set its goal to eliminate Malaria by 2027 three years ahead of 2024 which is the global deadline for the elimination of Malaria.
+It is designed based on the National Framework for Malaria Elimination (NFME) 2016 formulated with the support of the World Health Organization’s Global Technical Strategy for Malaria (2016-2030).

 Features of the National Strategic Plan for Elimination of Malaria

-- It is a year-wise detailed strategy with operational guidelines to each state for elimination of Malaria.
+- It is a year-wise detailed strategy with operational guidelines for each state for the elimination of Malaria.

 - It aims to preserve a “Malaria-free” status in the areas where there has been an interruption in the transmission.

 - The districts are categorized based on the Annual Parasite Incidence (API) with a plan to totally eliminate indigenous Malaria cases in category1 (API<1 per 1000 population) & category 2(API >1<2 per 1000 population) districts and to bring category 3 districts (API>2 per 1000 population) under pre-elimination & elimination programme by the year 2022.